mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 </tr>
 <tr>
     <td><a href="https://github.com/imsun/gitment">Gitment</a></td>
-    <td>Stores comments as github issues similar to utterances.
-You have to
+    <td>Open Source.
+Stores comments as github issues similar to utterances.
+You
-    initialize each page as it is published.
+    have to initialize each page as it is published.
     </br>[<i>Utterances wears it better</i>]
     </td>
 </tr>